Boruch-Baum/emacs-yeetube.el/README.md

 ### Customization
 - `yeetube-results-prefix` Default is "+"

-- `yeetube-query-url` Default is YouTube URL, soon there will be more sites supported
+- `yeetube-query-url` Default is YouTube URL, *you can also use any invidious instance or localhost.*

 - `yeetube-download-audio-format` Default is `nil`, you can use it to specify your downloads to be only (audio) FORMAT, e.g "m4a"